learreDHDK/ccode/README.md

 Therefore, it is important to check data with regard to its timeliness regularly.
 For consistency purposes, it is wise to create an update process that keeps the data up-to-date.
 Be sure that the data contains a notion of its timeliness.
 This topic is closely related to the maintenance of datasets."</td>
-				<td>"No (not updated since 2001).
+				<td>No (not updated since 2001).
-Timeliness in data."</td>
+Timeliness in data.</td>
 				<td>The dataset is updated, but the frequency of the procedure is not stated.
 Data contains a notion of its timeliness.</td>
 				<td>There is timeliness in data.
-It is clear that the dataset is updated, but the frequency is unclear: in status section, it is said to be annual; in data access section, twice weekly.
+It is clear that the dataset is updated, but the frequency is unclear: in "Status" section, it is said to be annual; in "Data access" section, twice weekly.
 Also the update frequency of the single sources is reported on the website.</td>
 				<td>Yes, there is timeliness in the data.
 The data has no update machanism but since it has versions, it is said to be updated periodically.</td>
 				<td>Yes, there is timeliness in the data.
 The data has no update machanism but since it has versions, it is inferred that it is updated yearly.</td>
 				<td>Not updated but only stated that the data is from the latest year available</td>